 - When you enable SSH, you should disable Telnet.
-Note: In firmware version 6.8.0 and higher, Telnet is disabled by default. - The interface, user accounts, and user access rights are the same whether you access the command line interface through SSH or Telnet.
+Note: Telnet is disabled, and SSH is enabled by default. - The interface, user accounts, and user access rights are the same whether you access the command line interface through SSH or Telnet.